tomLamprecht/NaoHumanCopy/README.md

         The program boots up.
 The Server tries to connect with the Kinect camera and the Python client builds up a connection with the Server.

  - **Configuration:**
         The program has sucesfully booted up and is ready to be configurated.<br/> For configuration stand in front of the camera and wait for the program to detect your sceleton.
-Then press the ```space``` button and followe the steps on the screen.
+Then press the ```space``` button and follow the steps on the screen.

     * &ensp; Arms straight up
     * &ensp; Arms to the left